chismo950/chismo950/README.md

-- 👋 Hi, I’m @chismo950
+- 👋 Hi, I’m Eason
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in web3
-- 🌱 I'm currently working on the front end of the Cosmos chain
+- 🌱 I'm currently working on the front end of the web3
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...